dr-aman-sharma/Data-Science/Weather-Forecast-Project/README.md

 | dir_cos | 0.115 |
 | dir_sin | 0.107 |

 This indicates, that forecast magnitude itself strongly influences forecast bias.
-We also observe that desert terrain contributes strongly to systematic forecast error, and wind direction contains important residual information,
+We also observe that desert terrain contributes strongly to systematic forecast error.
+And wind direction contains important residual information.

 # Discussion